When the skin blossoms - Rosacea: treatment, care and tips

 Not every red spot to face necessarily means that you suffer from rosacea.

 Even in people with healthy skin, red spots to face are a normal and natural reaction of the body to certain stimuli.
 Sport, sun exposure and certain feelings such as shame, anger or nervousness increase blood pressure.
 The small blood vessels dilate and the blood flow to face increases.
 The increased blood flow to the skin is to face clearly visible - reddening occurs.
 Unfortunately, this blushing cannot be prevented by sheer force of will, as it is subject to our autonomic nervous system, which cannot be tricked by the brain.
 However, there is a fine line between blushing in embarrassing situations and recurring stress spots.
-If the blushes become more and more intense or eventually don't go away at all, it eventually becomes a mental burden.
+If the blushes become more and more intense or eventually don't go away at all, it eventually becomes a psychological burden.
 But how can normal blushing be distinguished from pathological rosacea redness?

 Rosacea is often confused with other skin diseases.
 To the layperson, it sometimes looks like acne.
 It is characterized for acne prone skin by irritated skin that is covered with pimples and blackheads.
 While rosacea usually only occurs to face , acne can also be noticeable on the neck, throat, buttocks, upper arms and shoulders.
 Acne has a hormonal background and is favored by a number of factors.
 These include hyperfunction of the sebaceous glands, keratinization disorders at the sebaceous gland outlet, bacterial colonization and inflammatory reactions.
 In contrast to rosacea, it occurs most frequently in the teenage years.